Wessington Springs College

-Wessington Springs College was an institution of higher learning located in Wessington Springs, Jerauld County, South Dakota.
+Wessington Springs College was an institution of higher learning located in Wessington Springs, South Dakota, United States.
 The college, affiliated with the Free Methodist Church, was founded in as "Wessington Springs Seminary."
 It was renamed "Wessington Springs Junior College" in 1918, and became Wessington Springs College in 1932.
 For most of its existence the school offered a four-year high school program, as well as a two-year junior college curriculum.